andifalk/spring-cloud-gateway-workshop/lab2/README.md

 ```

 This executes 2 concurrent requests at a time (-c 2), uses the GET HTTP method (-m GET), issues 10 requests (-n 10) and sets a verbose level of `3` to receive HTTP status results.

+You could also use [Locust](https://github.com/locustio/locust) for this.
+If you already have installed python3 then you just have to perform a `pip install locust` to install locust.

+Then use the provided file `locustfile.py` and run `locust -f locustfile.py`
+In the [Locust web UI](http://0.0.0.0:8089/) specify the target server http://localhost:9090 of the gateway.

 If you cannot install the Apache Bench tool then you may use the _rate-limiter-client_ as an alternative.
 Navigate to the directory _/rate-limiter-client_ and start the class `com.example.client.RateLimiterClientApplication`.